serenanubi/Dotfiles/README.md

 Click Load Presets... again

-select the Solarized Dark or Light colorscheme.
+Select the Solarized Dark or Light colorscheme.

-fix bug with iTerm solarized colorscheme where some text is the same as the background:
+Fix bug with iTerm solarized colorscheme where some text is the same as the background:

-in the colors tab, change the color for 'Bright Black' in ANSI Colors to a different color.
+In the colors tab, change the color for 'Bright Black' in ANSI Colors to a different color.

 Updating
 --------